Butler vs. Texas Tech College Basketball Predictions & Picks - November 30

 Butler Performance Insights

-- The Bulldogs' +107 scoring differential (outscoring opponents by 15.3 points per game) is a result of scoring 80.6 points per game (79th in college basketball) while giving up 65.3 per outing (79th in college basketball).
+- The Bulldogs' +107 scoring differential (outscoring opponents by 15.3 points per game) is a result of scoring 80.6 points per game (79th in college basketball) while allowing 65.3 per outing (79th in college basketball).

-- Butler has won the turnover battle by 2.3 turnovers per game, committing 10.1 (61st in college basketball play) while forcing 12.4 (175th in college basketball).
+- Butler has committed 2.3 fewer turnovers per game than its opponents, averaging 10.1 (61st in college basketball play) while forcing 12.4 (175th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.